Unsupervised Contrastive Learning with Simple Transformation for 3D Point Cloud Data: Introduction

 Most of existing methods for 3D point cloud analysis \cite{wu20153d,riegler2017octnet,wang2017cnn, su2015multi,li2020end,lyu2020learning, qi2017pointnet,qi2017pointnet++,li2018pointcnn} use annotated data for training.
 Nevertheless, annotation is time-consuming and costly, especially for a considerable amount of data.
 In the real world, it is particularly challenging to have annotated data for training all the time.
 Unsupervised learning is a good alternative \cite{achlioptas2018learning,yang2018foldingnet,han2019multi,zhao20193d }.
 For example, Latent-GAN \cite{achlioptas2018learning} used a deep architecture of Autoencoder (AE), and trained a minimal GAN in the AE's latent space for learning representations of point clouds.
 FoldingNet \cite{yang2018foldingnet} proposed a new AE to get the codeword which can represent the high dimensional embedding point cloud, and the fully-connected decoder was replaced with the folding-based decoder.
 MAP-VAE \cite{han2019multi} conducted half-to-half predictions (splitting point cloud into a front half and a back half with several angles), and then combined them with global self-supervision to capture the geometry and structure of the point cloud.
 3D-PointCapsNet \cite{zhao20193d} used the encoder-decoder structure, and concatenated the features from the encoder to form the point capsules.
 These methods usually employ the AE as the backbone, and often suffer from the curse of less quality representations.
 As a result, they may still induce less desired performance on downstream tasks (e.g. classification and segmentation).

-Motivated by the above analysis, we propose an unsupervised representation learning method which is applied to the downstream 3D object classification and semantic segmentation.
+Motivated by the above analysis, we propose an unsupervised representation learning method which can facilitate the downstream 3D object classification and semantic segmentation.
 Our core idea is to maximize the agreement or consistency between the representations of the original point cloud and its transformed version (i.e. contrastive version).

-We demonstrate an elegant approach for 3D point cloud representation learning, which is simple yet effective.
-In particular, we only generate a transformed version of the original point cloud, thus forming a contrastive pair of this point cloud (i.e. pair in point cloud level).
-We then feed them into a shared base encoder network (e.g. former part of PointNet \cite{qi2017pointnet} with global feature), followed by a subsequent projection head network (e.g. latter part of PointNet: several mlp layers).
+We simply utilize one transformation to generate the transformed version point cloud and pair it with the original ones.
+And then feed them into a shared base encoder network (e.g. former part of PointNet \cite{qi2017pointnet} with global feature), followed by a subsequent projection head network (e.g. latter part of PointNet: several mlp layers).
 The agreement maximization is imposed on the outputs of the projection head network, to facilitate the training efficiency and better preserve the rich representations output from the encoder.
 Since there are no labels involved in training, it is unsupervised representation learning for 3D point cloud data.

 To validate our unsupervised method, we conduct experiments for the object classification task on ModelNet40 and ModelNet10, the shape part segmentation task on ShapeNet Part dataset, and the scene segmentation task on the S3DIS dataset.
 Extensive results show that our unsupervised contrastive representative learning enables impressive outcomes in terms of the three tasks.
 Our method generally outperforms state-of-the-art unsupervised techniques, and is even comparable to certain supervised counterparts.